 The following table shows the input signal levels over which the analyzer can be used for measurements.
 The accuracy is guaranteed at a signal amplitude and frequency (normalization point).
-Measurements can be made on signals within the entire range of allowable inputs, but the accuracy of the measurement is affected by the frequency and amplitude of the signal to be measured (see the SPECMON3 and SPECMON6 datasheet for more information).
+Measurements can be made on signals within the entire range of allowable inputs, but the accuracy of the measurement is affected by the frequency and amplitude of the signal to be measured.